Montana authorities arrest 2 men who escaped a county jail

 BILLINGS, Mont.
 (AP) - Montana authorities have arrested two of three men who escaped from the Big Horn County Detention Center in Hardin last week.

-Anthony Castro and Stephen Caplett were booked into jail late Monday and early Tuesday after escaping on Friday, the Billings Police Department said.
-The third man who escaped on Friday has not yet been found.
+Anthony Castro and Stephen Caplett were identified Monday, as two of the three men who escaped Friday, the Billings Police Department said.
+The third man has not yet been found.

-The inmates lured a detention officer into a cell, assaulted and bound him before stealing his key.
-They assaulted another officer before escaping through a garage door in the booking area, authorities said.
+The inmates lured a detention officer into a cell, assaulted and bound him before stealing his key, the sheriff’s office said.

+The inmates then proceeded to escape through a garage door in the booking area after assaulting another officer, authorities said.

-Castro and Caplett face charges of felony assault on a peace officer, felony escape from a detention center and obstructing a peace officer and both are being held without bond, Yellowstone County jail records show.
+Castro was charged with felony assault on a peace officer, felony escape from a detention center, two misdemeanor charges of obstructing a peace officer and revocation of a suspended or deferred sentence, authorities said.

+Jail authorities did not yet have charges listed for Caplett on Monday.

 Inmate Andrew Parham, 25, remains at large, police Sgt.
 Tina Hoeger said.
-He is described as a white male who is 6 feet, 4 inches (1.93 meters) tall and weighing 185 pounds (84 kilograms).
-He has brown hair and brown eyes.
+He is described as a white male with brown hair and brown eyes.

 Anyone with information on Parham’s whereabouts is encouraged to contact local authorities.